DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 **Configuring the editor**

 ~~~
-How do I configure auto-layout for an org chart in DHTMLX Diagram Editor?
+How do I use autoPlace() to automatically arrange shapes in DHTMLX Diagram?
 ~~~
 ~~~
 I want to enable inline editing for shape text in DHTMLX Diagram.